 Background:

-Adverse medical events can lead to significant morbidity and mortality and increase the healthcare expenditure (Kjellberg et al, 2017).
-A 'Never Event' (NE) is an unacceptable adverse event, which is preventable and unjustified with a goal of reducing its occurrence to zero thorough quality improvement (Robert, Choi et al, 2015), (Flug, Ponce et al 2018).
-The major NEs in perioperative care are wrong site surgery and retained foreign item during a surgery (NHS, 2018), (NHS Improvement, 2019).
-The estimated occurrence of perioperative NEs is 4000 occur yearly in the United States (Mehtsun, Ibrahim et al, 2013), when the incidence of wrong site surgery is estimated to be 12.7% from all perioperative events, most prevalent in orthopedic surgery (35%), followed by general surgery (27%) and neurosurgery (17%) (Moshtagi et al, 2017).
-According to the OECD, the incidence of retained foreign body 5.2 per 100,000 hospital discharges in 2017 (https://doi.org/10.1787/888934016018)
+Adverse medical events can lead to significant morbidity and mortality and increase healthcare expenditures (Kjellberg et al, 2017).
+A Never Event (NE) is an unacceptable adverse event, which is preventable and unjustified, and maintains a goal of reducing its occurrence to zero thorough quality improvement (Robert, Choi et al, 2015), (Flug, Ponce et al 2018).
+Major NEs in perioperative care are incorrect surgery sites and retained foreign bodies during surgeries (NHS, 2018), (NHS Improvement, 2019).
+In the United States, there are an estimated 4,000 perioperative NEs annually (Mehtsun, Ibrahim et al, 2013).The incidence of incorrect surgery site is estimated to be 12.7% of all perioperative events, most prevalent in orthopedic surgery (35%), then general surgery (27%) and neurosurgery (17%) (Moshtagi et al, 2017).
+According to the OECD, in 2017, the incidence of a retained foreign body 5.2 per 100,000 hospital discharges worldwide. (https://doi.org/10.1787/888934016018)

-Several factors contribute to the occurrence of perioperative NEs (Stefka, et al, 2019).
-The major one is the human factor in which errors are the result of individual's characteristics combined with the dynamics of the work system (Elbardissi & Sundt, 2012, Gawande et al, 1999, Weigmann et al, 2010).
-For example, distraction of the surgeon during the surgery (Jung et al, 2019), lack of situational awareness of the surgical team to the risk of an error and miscommunication between the team members that can lead to an error (Fann et al, 2016).
-Another factor is the institutional factor, in which work environment's conditions such as increased workload and increased pressure placed on clinicians that can lead to NE (Green et al, 2016).
-All factors might create a work climate which is not consistent with the required standards maintaining patient safety and prevention of NEx (Smith et al, 2009).
+Human error is a main contributor to perioperative NEs (Elbardissi & Sundt, 2012, Gawande et al, 1999, Weigmann et al, 2010), including surgeon distraction (Jung et al, 2019), lack of situational awareness of the surgical team to possible error, and miscommunication between team members (Fann et al, 2016).
+Institutional factors, in which work environment conditions, increased workload and pressure placed on clinicians, create a work climate inconsistent with the required standards to maintain patient safety (Smith et al, 2009), also may lead to NE?
+(Green et al, 2016).

-Thus, in order to ensure safe environment in the ORs, there are two main standards implemented nationally and internationally (Papadakis, 2019).
-The first one is the 'Surgical Safety Checklist' released in 2008 by the WHO (Treadwell, Lucas, & Tsou, 2014) with a partial compliance (Papadakis, 2019), what decreases its efficacy (Rothman et al, 2016).
-The second stanadard, also partially complied, is a strict counting of all items used during the surgery (Lean, Page & Vincent, 2018), (Stawicki, et al., 2009).
+Thus, in order to ensure a safe environment in the Operating Room (OR), two main standards were implemented both nationally and internationally (Papadakis, 2019).
+A 'Surgical Safety Checklist' released in 2008 by the WHO (Treadwell, Lucas, & Tsou, 2014) with a partial compliance (Papadakis, 2019), what decreases its efficacy (Rothman et al, 2016).
+The second standard, also partially complied, is a strict counting of all surgical instruments used during the surgery (Lean, Page & Vincent, 2018), (Stawicki, et al., 2009).

-This study seeks to automatically identify and investigate additional possible contributing factors to NEs using machine learning methods (Logan-Phellan, 2018).
-The contributing factors will be analyzed while considering the ORs and procedures' complexity.
-A proactive prediction of risk in relation to non-trivial possible factors (Feldman et al., 2018) such as the combination of different surgical specialty and staff characteristics, as well as other parameters, may bring about new insights which can translate into better processionaries in the prevention of 'Never Events' and patient harm.
-We chose to focus on two types of NEs: Type A - wrong site surgery; and Type B - retained surgical item during surgery.
-Previous studies leveraging machine learning methods in healthcare had demonstrated the benefits in analyzing and revealing non-trivial insights from diverse data types compared to traditional methods (Doupe et al, 2019).
-For example, optimizing treatment for depression by revealing non-trivial prototypes of patients unknown in the clinical literature before (Rosenfeld et al, 2019).
-To the best of our knowledge, this is the first study on using machine learning methods for investigating potential contributing factors to the occurrence of NEs in ORs.
+This study seeks to identify additional possible contributing factors to NEs, using machine learning methods (Logan-Phellan, 2018), a proactive prediction of risk in relation to non-trivial possible factors (Feldman et al., 2018), such as the combination of different surgical specialty and staff characteristics.
+Previous studies leveraging machine learning methods in healthcare have demonstrated the benefits of analyzing and revealing non-trivial insights from diverse data types compared to traditional methods (Doupe et al, 2019).
+To the best of our knowledge, this is the first study to use machine learning methods to identify potential contributing factors to the occurrence of NEs in ORs.

 Methods: